DanielPickens/KubeSheet/README.md

-# Kuberamp
+# Kubewrap

-kuberamp is an kubernetes cli wrapper with a focus to explore the kubernetes REST API's leveraging the go libraries available along with golang and cobra package.
+kubewrap is an kubernetes cli wrapper with a focus to explore the kubernetes REST API's leveraging the go libraries available along with golang and cobra package.

 # Install  the cobra library:
 ```